-Summative assessment scheme

-Indicate tasks and weightings a and which tasks assess which learning outcomes

-Seen examination %

-Unseen examination %

-Coursework (no examination) %

-13. Timetabled examination

-required

-14. Length of exam 1,5 hours

-15. Learning materials

-Essential Hall, C.M. - Page, S.J.
+- Hall, C.M.
+Page, S.J.
 (2014): The Geography of Tourism and Recreation: Environment, Place and Space.
-Routledge Taylor and Francis Group, 457 p.

-Lew, A.A., Hall, C.M. & Timothy, D.J.
+Routledge Taylor and Francis Group, 457 p. - Lew, A.A., Hall, C.M. & Timothy, D.J.
 (2011): World Regional Geography: Human Mobilities, Tourism Destinations, Sustainable Environments, Kendall Hunt, Phoenix

-Recommended Williams, S. - Lew, A.A.
+- Williams, S. Lew, A.A.
 (2015): Tourism geography: critical understandings of place, space and experience.
-3rd edition, London; New York: Routledge

-Lew, C.M., Hall, C.M. & Timothy, D. (2008): World Geography of Travel and Tourism: A Regional Approach.
+3rd edition, London; New York: Routledge - Lew, C.M., Hall, C.M. & Timothy, D. (2008): World Geography of Travel and Tourism: A Regional Approach.
 Oxford: Elsevier

-Module code: B20TVB03E B19TVB03E
+1. Module code: B20TVB03E

-1.

-2. Title: Foundations of Digital Marketing
+2. Title: FOUNDATIONS OF DIGITAL MARKETING

 3. Credit points: 7

 4. Start term: Spring

-5. Module leader: János Csapó, Dr.
+5. Module leader: János CSAPÓ, Dr.

 6. Module restrictions:

-Pre-requisite -
+Pre-requisite

 Programme restrictions BSc in Tourism and Catering

-Level restrictions -
+Level restrictions

-Other restrictions or -
+Other restrictions or

 requirements

-7. Aims:

-Students get an insight into the concept of digital marketing, its operation and tools;

-they get to know the basic concept of the creation of digital marketing campaigns.
-A

-further goal to make more effective of the marketing strategy of businesses by the

-combination of digital marketing solutions with the classical marketing tools.
+Students get an insight into the concept of digital marketing, its operation and tools; they get to know the basic concept of the creation of digital marketing campaigns.
+A further goal to make more effective of the marketing strategy of businesses by the combination of digital marketing solutions with the classical marketing tools.
 Students must be able to apply this in practice.
 The subject promotes the understanding of the relationship of electronic business (e-business) and marketing, points out the advantages and disadvantages of online media and online marketing tools, ad the practicing of interactive marketing solutions.